 The Long Term Financial Plan is a key document to support Council's long term visions and aspirations for its community outlined in the Southern Grampians 2041 Community Vision Framework.
-This is underpinned by 4 Year Council Plans, Health and Wellbeing Plans, Budgets, Workforce Plans and other key supporting strategies and documents.
+This is underpinned by the Council Plan, Health and Wellbeing Plan, Budgets, Workforce Plans and other key supporting strategies and documents.

-The "Integrated Strategic Planning and Reporting Framework" set out in the Local Government Act 2020 provides a basis for Council to build information systems to support mature modelling processes, projections and resulting reports.
+The Integrated Strategic Planning and Reporting Framework set out in the Local Government Act 2020 provides a basis for Council to build information systems to support mature modelling processes, projections and resulting reports.